mohanraj1980/AZ500-Lab/Instructions/Labs/Module_2/LAB_03_Create a Kubernetes Cluster.md

 1. Open a web browser to the Azure portal.

-1. Select your resource group, such as *myResourceGroup*, then select your AKS cluster, such as *myAKSCluster*.
+1. Select your resource group, such as *myAKSResourceGroup*, then select your AKS cluster, such as *myAKSCluster*.
 1. Under **Monitoring** on the left-hand side, choose **Insights**
 1. Across the top, choose to **+ Add Filter**
 1. Select *Namespace* as the property, then choose `<All but kube-system>`